 Digital technology — computer circuitry – works with a series of switches that turn circuit flow off or circuit flow on, 0 for off and 1 for on.
 Computers are built on a lot of 0s and 1s, binary numbers – human inventions.
 Formal debates involve binary thinking: a proposition, complex or simple, is accepted or rejected, yes or no, zero or one.
 But we are not limited to a binary response.
 We have maybe yes, maybe no, and the agnostic I don't know.

-"Manichaean," is an adjective that refers to characterizing a conflict as between opposites.
+"Manichaean," is an adjective that refers to binary thought: the reduction of ideas as opposites.
 It's generally overly-simplistic.
 (Manichaeism is named after the Iranian prophet Mani, who held to a dualistic cosmology describing a struggle between the spiritual world of light and the evil material world of darkness.)

 Manichaean thinking also appears among at least a few Christians.
-Occasionally, if we watch the Trinity Broadcasting Network, we might be told of the righteousness of Jehovah God on one side and on the other side the immorality of those of us who willfully ignore God's wants or laws.
-The conflict, it is said, is resolved if we give up by choosing to be right with God by accepting Jesus Christ as our savior.
-There are people, however, who think they can move away from immorality by self-evaluation and evaluating their relationships with others.
+Occasionally, if we watch the Trinity Broadcasting Network, we might be told of the righteousness of Jehovah God on one side and the immorality of those who willfully His laws.

 CONTINUE READING: Knowledge and Progress